 Regular CBC freelancers are welcome to apply; they will be paid the standard freelance rate based on the item they produce.

-Given that professional development and learning is a priority goal for this project, the committee is looking for potential in your pitch, not perfection.
+Given that professional development and learning is a priority goal for this project, the application review committee is looking for potential in your pitch, not perfection.

 We are looking for applicants who: